 In my teens, I became even more curious about how to care for my Afro hair and how to retain length.
 I started to discover the American YouTubers and blogs from women with Afro hair sharing their natural product recipes, styling tips & routines.
 And with the rise of influencers on Instagram & YouTube, I started seeing posts about new, healthier, Black-owned products gaining in popularity.
 Women were ditching relaxers and toxic ingredients, doing big chops or transitioning back to their natural hair.
 Many articles and videos I consumed talked about the high levels of endocrine-disrupting chemicals in the traditional hair care products marketed towards Black women and also explained how big the Black hair market was.
 I thought, there needs to be more Black women controlling the market since we're the main consumers.

-As Black-owned online retailers, subscription boxes, few physical stores, events and festivals started to crop up and become well known, I felt I wanted to contribute by bringing all of these parts together with the knowledge I'd built up about hair care, into one dedicated space for Black women in the UK.
+Black-owned online retailers, subscription boxes, a few brick & mortar stores, events and festivals started to crop up and become more well known.
+I wanted to do my bit by bringing all of these parts together with the knowledge I'd built up about hair care, into one dedicated space for Black women in the UK, especially.
 And that’s how The Spring was born.

-Despite these advances, all the information we have at our fingertips and our “spending power”, I still feel that Black women’s hair and self-care is a deliberate afterthought.
+Despite these advances, all the information we have at our fingertips and our “spending power”, I still feel that Black women’s hair and self-care is a deliberate afterthought in the Western world.
 I also realised that there was a gap in the market for a retailer solely selling ethical products, produced in a sustainable way to Black women.